Hyalto Policies & Agreements

 For additional questions, please contact our team.

-AirVM’s global support center is committed to delivering worldwide support to our service provider partners.
+Hyalto’s global support center is committed to delivering worldwide support to our service provider partners.
 We are committed to working with you to achieve a timely, efficient, and thorough, resolution of your issues.
-This agreement represents a Service Level Agreement (“SLA”) between the Customer and AirVM for the delivery of support services to sustain one or more AirVM products.
+This agreement represents a Service Level Agreement (“SLA”) between the Customer and Hyalto for the delivery of support services to sustain one or more Hyalto products.
 This agreement is pursuant to the associated Terms of Service Agreement (TSA) and is valid from the effective date of that agreements.
 It will remain valid until either the termination of the TSA or it is superseded by a revised SLA mutually endorsed by the stakeholders.
-The objective of this SLA is to document the scope, priorities and policy used by AirVM for providing services to the Customer.
+The objective of this SLA is to document the scope, priorities and policy used by Hyalto for providing services to the Customer.

 All customers have access to a specialized after-hour support service to address any high-priority support issue which requires immediate attention.
 Critical issues are managed 24/7 for Severity 1 cases.
 See Issue Response Time and Escalation table below for additional detail.